Gavril Yushvaev

-Gavril A. Yushvaev (Russian: Гаврил Юшваев; born July 23, 1957) is a Russian-born Israeli businessman and investor known for the foundation of Wimm Bill Dann and investing in Polyus Gold.
+Gavril A. Yushvaev (Гаврил Юшваев; born 23 July 1957) is a Russian-born Israeli businessman and investor.
+He is best known as a co-founder of Wimm Bill Dann and as an investor in Polyus Gold.

-According to Forbes, Yushvaev's net worth as of 2023 is $1.9 billion.
+According to Forbes, Yushvaev's net worth stood at $1.9 billion as of 2023.

 Biography

 Gavril Yushvaev was born in Makhachkala, Dagestan.
-He is certified by the Israeli Community of Porto as a descendant of Sephardic Jews.
+He has been certified by the Israeli Community of Porto as a descendant of Sephardic Jews.

-In 1980, Yushvaev was convicted of robbery and spent nine years in a Soviet prison camp, according to Wimm-Bill-Dann's prospectus for its 2002 IPO.
-After his release in 1989, Yushavev partnered with David Yakobashvili.
-In 1993, they invested in the Lianozovo Dairy Plant, which later became Wimm Bill Dann.
-In 2020, he applied for Portuguese citizenship but, as of 2023, the process is still pending.
+In 1980, Yushvaev was convicted of robbery and spent nine years in a Soviet prison camp, a fact disclosed in Wimm-Bill-Dann's prospectus for its 2002 IPO.
+Following his release in 1989, he partnered with David Yakobashvili.
+In 1993, the two invested in the Lianozovo Dairy Plant, which later became Wimm Bill Dann.
+In 2020, he applied for Portuguese citizenship, but the application remained pending as of 2023.

 Business ventures

-Yushvaev became wealthy in the 1990s as the co-founder of Trinity which owned various businesses in Moscow.
-Yushvaev then invested in Wimm-Bill-Dann, a dairy and juice company.
-The company was founded in 1995 and had its initial public offering in 2002.
-Yushvaev was the company's largest shareholder until 2010, when he sold his 19.6% stake in the company to PepsiCo for $1.1 billion.
+Yushvaev amassed his wealth in the 1990s as co-founder of Trinity, a company that owned a range of businesses in Moscow.
+He subsequently invested in Wimm-Bill-Dann, a dairy and juice producer.
+The company was founded in 1995 and held its initial public offering in 2002.
+Yushvaev remained the largest shareholder until 2010, when he sold his 19.6 per cent stake to PepsiCo for $1.1 billion.

-In 2013, Yushvaev, along with another Russian businessman, purchased a 38% stake in Polyus Gold from Mikhail Prokhorov for $3.6 billion.
-He sold his stake in Polyus Gold in 2015 and made a $100 million investment in Lyft in 2015 along with joining a consortium that invested $150 million in Humacyte in 2015, a US based biotechnology company.
-He has also invested in Delivery Hero in 2013, a German delivery service company, and Domo in 2018, a software company.
+In 2013, Yushvaev, together with another Russian businessman, acquired a 38 per cent stake in Polyus Gold from Mikhail Prokhorov for $3.6 billion.
+He sold his holding in Polyus Gold in 2015 and, in the same year, made a $100 million investment in Lyft and joined a consortium that invested $150 million in Humacyte, a US-based biotechnology company.
+He had earlier invested in the German delivery service Delivery Hero in 2013, and in the software company Domo in 2018.

-Yushvaev has a holding company in Cyprus.
+Yushvaev maintains a holding company in Cyprus.